Wodajo/Offensive/tools/metasploit.md

 Paid version has also: OWASP Top 10 tools, dynamic payloads for anti-virus evasion and a web interface.
 [Armitage](https://github.com/rsmudge/armitage) is an open source graphical cyber attack management tool for Metasploit.
 I've seen infos that it has comparable functionality to paid MSF

+you can use `postgresql.service` - better performance and you can save info about infrastructure

 `msfconsole` metasploit shell wrapper.
 Most features and most stable from MSF interfaces
 tools are categorised into modules:
 `**aux**iliary` i.a. scanners. e.g. `search aux ftp`